peterrakolcza/Artillery_Sidewinder_X1_Upgrades/README.md

 ```

 Things worth knowing:
-- `G29 L<index>`: If no index is given, load the previously-activated mesh.
-The given mesh index will be used for subsequent Load and Store operations.
+- `G29 L<index>`: will restore the active state (active/inactive) to what it was when the mesh was saved.
+That means sending `G29 A` first is useless.
 - `M420`: Get and/or set bed leveling state.
 - `G29 F 10.0`: Fade height (UBL only!
-For others use `M420 Z`).
+For others use `M420 Z<fade>`).
 If no number is specified for the command, 10mm is assumed to be reasonable.
+Also, `G29 F<fade>` doesn't need to be sent unless you want to change the fade height from what was set in the firmware.

 ## 🖥️ Marlin + TFT Firmware